benfertig/timestamper/README.md

 ### 2 - Play button
 ![extra_files/help_images/button_play.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_play.png?raw=true)
-* This button resumes the timer (see 18).
+* This button resumes the timer (see 27).
 You must already be paused (see 1) to be able to press the play button.

 ### 3 - Stop button
 ![extra_files/help_images/button_stop.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_stop.png?raw=true)
-* This button stops the timer (see 18).
-Pressing the stop button will also record a new note, timestamped with the timer's current time, indicating that the user has finished entering notes, as well as allow the user to select a different output file (see 7).
+* This button stops the timer (see 27).
+Pressing this button will also allow you to select a different output file (see 7).
 After you have pressed the stop button, you cannot enter new notes until you have pressed the record button (see 6) again.

 ### 4 - Rewind button
 ![extra_files/help_images/button_rewind.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_rewind.png?raw=true)
-* This button rewinds the timer (see 18) the number of seconds specified in the rewind amount field (see 4.1).
+* This button rewinds the timer (see 27) the number of seconds specified in the rewind amount field (see 4.1).

 ### 4.1 - Rewind amount
 ![extra_files/help_images/rewind_fast_forward_seconds.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/rewind_fast_forward_seconds.png?raw=true)
-* This is where you should enter the number of seconds you would like the timer (see 18) to rewind when you press the rewind button (see 4).
+* This is where you should enter the number of seconds you would like the timer (see 27) to rewind when you press the rewind button (see 4).

 ### 5 - Fast-forward button
 ![extra_files/help_images/button_fast_forward.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_fast_forward.png?raw=true)
-* This button fast-forwards the timer (see 18) the number of seconds specified in the fast-forward amount field (see 5.1).
+* This button fast-forwards the timer (see 27) the number of seconds specified in the fast-forward amount field (see 5.1).

 ### 5.1 - Fast-forward amount
 ![extra_files/help_images/rewind_fast_forward_seconds.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/rewind_fast_forward_seconds.png?raw=true)
-* This is where you should enter the number of seconds you would like the timer (see 18) to fast-forward when you press the fast-forward button (see 5).
+* This is where you should enter the number of seconds you would like the timer (see 27) to fast-forward when you press the fast-forward button (see 5).

 ### 6 - Record button
 ![extra_files/help_images/button_record.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_record.png?raw=true)
-* This button starts the timer (see 18).
-Pressing the record button will also record a new note, timestamped with the current time on the timer (see 18), indicating that the user has begun entering notes.
+* This button starts the timer (see 27).
 You cannot press the record button until you have selected an output file (see 7).

 ### 7 - Output select button
 ![extra_files/help_images/button_output_select.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_output_select.png?raw=true)